C*-extreme entanglement breaking maps on operator systems: Extensions of EB maps

 Observe that $\mathcal K$ is compact and $\{\Phi_j\}_{j\in \N}$ is a sequence in $\mathcal K$.
 By the compactness of $\mathcal K$, there exists a subsequence $\{\Phi_{j_k}\}_{k \in \N}$ of $\{\Phi_j\}_{j\in \N}$ and an EB map $\Phi \in \mathcal K$ such that $\Phi_{j_k} \rightarrow \Phi$ as $k \rightarrow \infty$.
 The proof is complete by observing that $\Phi\big|_\cS=\phi$.

 \end{proof}

-\begin{remark} It is to be noted that Theorem \ref{thm:eb-extn} does not necessarily follow from the extension theorem \cite[Theorem 5.2.3]{St}.
-It was remarked in \cite{St18} that the conclusion of \cite[Theorem 5.2.3]{St} holds only for Real operator systems and that this is due to the fact that Krein's Extension Theorem (\cite[Theorem A.3.1]{St}) which is formulated only for Real spaces, was incorrectly applied to Complex spaces, while proving \cite[Theorem 5.2.3]{St}. \end{remark}
+\begin{remark} It is to be noted that Theorem \ref{thm:eb-extn} does not necessarily follow from the extension theorem \cite[Theorem 5.2.3]{St}, because the proof of \cite[Theorem 5.2.3]{St} works only if the underlying operator system is a real operator system (i.e., a real subspace consisting of self-adjoint elements and the identity) as opposed to an arbitrary operator system, like we are considering here, particularly in Theorem \ref{thm:eb-extn}.
+This gap in the proof of \cite[Theorem 5.2.3]{St} was pointed out in \cite{St18}.
+In fact, it was also remarked in \cite{St18} that the gap in the proof was due to the fact that Krein's Extension Theorem (\cite[Theorem A.3.1]{St}) which is formulated only for real spaces, was incorrectly applied to complex spaces. \end{remark}